7 Ways to Make Bean Supports for Climbing Beans

 How to Make a Double Row Bean Trellis

-This is the classic structure and consists of two rows of poles or canes about 45cm (18in) apart and tied at the top with string or twine.
-On windier sites the rows should be placed further apart at around 60cm (2ft) – or even wider – as this gives more stability.
+This is the classic structure, which consists of two rows of poles or canes about 45cm (18in) apart and tied at the top with string or twine.
+On windier sites, the rows should be placed further apart at around 60cm (2ft) – or even wider – as this gives more stability.
 In each row, space the poles or canes at about 22cm (9in) or a little wider, particularly if your poles are for more vigorous bean varieties.

 A comprehensive look at DIY bean supports and bean trellises for growing climbing beans.
 Includes the best way to grow beans using the three sisters method, controlling pole bean growth, and instructions for making a bean teepee trellis and a double row bean trellis #garden #diygarden #vegetablegarden